Titan submersible implosion: Recovery operations

-Pelagic Research Services confirmed on 23 June 2023 that a new mission to the Titan debris field was already underway and that it had taken the Odysseus 6k ROV one hour to reach the site to continue searching and documenting debris.
+Pelagic Research Services confirmed on June 23, 2023 that a new mission to the Titan debris field was already underway and that it had taken the Odysseus 6k ROV one hour to reach the site to continue searching and documenting debris.

 It was further reported that the debris from Titan was too heavy for Pelagic's ROV to lift and that any recovery would need to occur at a later time.

-On 24 June, Polar Prince returned to St. John's harbour.
+On June 24, Polar Prince returned to St. John's harbour.
 In their bid to understand what caused Titans catastrophic loss, investigators boarded the support ship.
 Another boat was seen in the harbour towing the floating launch platform, which the company referred to as the launch and recovery system (LARS), which Titan used.

-On 28 June, Horizon Arctic returned to St. John's Harbour with the remains of Titan that were recovered from the debris field.
+On June 28, Horizon Arctic returned to St. John's Harbour with the remains of Titan that were recovered from the debris field.
 Photographs and videos showed the titanium covers on both ends of Titan intact, with the single viewport missing, mangled pieces of the tail cone, electronics, the landing frame and other debris.
-The debris was to be transported to the U.S. as evidence for the investigation.
+The debris was to be transported to the US as evidence for the investigation.
 The Coast Guard confirmed that presumed human remains were found within the debris, and that American medical professionals would conduct an analysis.
 Pelagic Research Services, which was operating the Odysseus 6K ROV from Horizon Arctic, confirmed that its team had completed their mission.
 The initial human remains underwent DNA testing, but no report was released shortly after.
 In September 2024, during the public hearing by the Marine Board of Investigation, USCG confirmed that the Armed Forces DNA Identification Laboratory, located in Dover, Delaware, positively identified DNA profiles for the five victims.
-(Note: It has been reported by USCG that upon positive identification of DNA samples, the Rhode Island Medical Examiner (US) coordinated decedent affairs with the families.
-See page 28 of the following reference:)
+(Note: It has been reported by USCG that upon positive identification of DNA samples, the Rhode Island Medical Examiner (US) coordinated decedent affairs with the families.)